mfs-victorlopezc/update-preview-changelog/README.md

     FaceTecLogging.info("Match3D2DIDScanResponse: Template name not found");
 }

+/* `this.templateName = templateNameAndType;` is assigning the value of `templateNameAndType`
+    to the `templateName` variable of the `Match3D2DIDScanResponse` object.
+The `templateNameAndType` variable is extracted from the OCR results of the ID scan and contains the name and type of the OCR template used for the scan.
+This line of code is storing that information in the response object for later use.
+*/

-// Assign the extracted template name and type to the response object this.templateName = templateNameAndType;
+this.templateName = templateNameAndType;

 ....